-Choosing the Best Medical Appointment Scheduling Software
+Choosing the Best Patient Appointment Scheduling Software

-Security: HIPAA Compliant Scheduling Software
+Security: HIPAA Compliant Medical Appointment Scheduling Software

-The best appointment scheduling software must be HIPAA Compliant.
-If a medical appointment scheduling software isn’t HIPAA Compliant, nothing else matters.
+The best medical appointment scheduling software must be HIPAA Compliant.
+If any medical appointment scheduling software isn’t HIPAA Compliant, nothing else matters.
 The vendor must sign a Business Associate Agreement.
 We highly recommend that the health system have a standard BAA that all vendors must sign.
 We recommend checking out this article in Becker’s for other helpful standardization tips for health systems looking to innovate.

 Most health systems we’ve worked with have their own security assessment documentation.
 However, if you do not, The Department of Health and Human Services has you covered.
 Their Security Risk Assessment tool that helps health systems and small practices identify HIPAA Compliance in medical office scheduling software.
 It’s a lot of paperwork, but having vendors fill this out not only gives you the legal answers you need, but also forces vendors to check through their security framework.

 Medical office scheduling is complex.
 One of the biggest issues front office staff face is making sure their patient appointment scheduling software works with their medical appointment scheduling template set in the EHR.
 How we work with scheduling templates is one of the first questions we get from prospective customers.
 The answer is through EHR integration.
 By integrating with a health system’s EHR, we ensure that we can read, in real-time, their medical appointment scheduling template settings.
 That means the right visit types go in the right appointment slot.